nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* *a.
+* *4a.
 StoreClass is unable to export the data.

-    * *a1.
+    * *4a1.
 StoreClass returns an error message.

       Use case ends.